OlaedoOkpareke/starter_folder/README.md

 The r script contains code for downloading and cleaning the raw data.

-The .bib file contains the citations for the packages used in the report.
+The .bib file contains the citations for the raw data, packages and literature used in the report.

 The csv file contains the dataset.